Mesmerizing Pikes Peak. Elevation 14,115 feet

-Pikes Peak area is incredibly IG worthy and offers so many different opportunities to get out there and adventure.
+Pikes Peak area is incredibly IG-worthy and offers so many different opportunities to get out there and adventure.
 Visiting the Colorado Springs area actually makes the jaunt to Manitou Springs (where our journey will begin) very easy!

-For what I would call the ‘frosting on the cake’ in the Pikes Peak region we took a Jeep Tour to visit the summit of Pikes Peak.
+For what I would call the ‘frosting on the cake experience’ we traveled from the bottom of Pikes Peak to the top and its mesmerizing from top to bottom.

-From photo ops to scenery, Pikes Peak summit travels are something you want to experience while in the Colorado Springs area.
+From photo ops to fun stops, Pikes Peak summit travels are something you want to experience while in the Colorado Springs area.

 I love it when I find an adventure that lets me visit an area and truly grab and hold onto wanderlust.